How to Live a Mud-Free Life

 Mud.
 It’s a prevalent problem most horse owners face year-in and year out, and can cause an array of issues.
 When moisture takes over the ground and horses walk over it regularly, mud develops and can cause more than a mess.

 Though it’s a battle that’s been fought for ages—from slipping and losing shoes to chronically soft hooves and regular infections to problems cleaning paddocks—mud needn’t stand between your horse and his well-being, not to mention a sanitary, attractive farm.
-Following are five tips to help keep your paddocks mud-free.
+So, how do you fix a muddy horse paddock?
+Following are five tips to help keep your high-traffic areas mud-free.

 Evaluate your current footing